-The most widely studied facet of organisational culture in healthcare is safety culture.(11, 12, 16, 17) It is considered fundamental to improving the safety and quality of healthcare organisations,(19-21) with its assessment increasingly used as an indicator of quality for regulation or accreditation.
-In Australia, national safety and quality standards require acute care managers to develop and monitor their safety culture.(22) Likewise in the quality standards introduced for aged care in 2019, the governing body of RACFs is expected "to promote a culture of safety and quality, and to include this in the organisation's governance system".(23)

-Surveys are useful for understanding safety culture, having advantages in their efficiency, in providing data suitable for comparison and monitoring over time, and diagnosing discrete issues (e.g., handover).(24, 25) Safety culture surveys have primarily been conducted in acute care settings, (13) with very few studies on safety culture undertaken in Australian RACFs.(12) Moreover, measurement tools for safety culture in aged care, such as the Nursing Home Survey on Patient Safety Culture, are informed by their hospital counterparts.
-(26) While they offer good coverage of clinical care processes, they arguably do not focus on all aspects of culture that may be important to providing quality care in this setting.
-RACFs differ from hospitals in that >70% of staff are personal care workers without clinical expertise,(27) and facilities are long-term homes for residents who require a more holistic approach to care, contrasted with an episodic approach in acute settings.
-(6, 12) Organisational norms and values related to person-centredness are particularly important in RACFs,(28) and are already known to be associated with safety culture.(15) Likewise, recent trends in safety culture measurement that recognise the roles of consumers, patients, and their families in safety, (17) are even more pertinent in residential aged care where residents may be regularly visited by family members acting as informal caregivers.
+The most widely studied facet of organisational culture in healthcare is safety culture.
+It is considered fundamental to improving the safety and quality of healthcare organisations, 19-21 with its assessment increasingly used as an indicator of quality for regulation or accreditation.
+In Australia, national safety and quality standards require acute care managers to develop and monitor & their safety culture.
+Likewise, in the quality standards introduced for aged care in 2019, the governing body of an RACF is expected 'to promote a culture of safety and quality, and to include this in the organisation's governance system'.
+23 culture surveys have primarily been conducted in acute care settings, 13 with very few studies on safety culture undertaken in Australian RACFs.
+12 Moreover, measurement tools for safety culture in aged care, such as the Nursing Home Survey on Patient Safety Culture, are informed by their hospital counterparts.
+While they offer good coverage of clinical care processes, they arguably do not focus on all aspects of culture that may be important to providing quality care in this setting.
+RACFs differ from hospitals in that >70% of staff are personal care workers without clinical expertise, and facilities are long-term homes for residents who require a more holistic approach to care, contrasted with an episodic approach in acute settings.
+6 12 Organisational norms and values related to person-centredness are particularly important in RACFs and are already known to be associated with safety culture.
+15 Likewise, recent trends, in safety culture measurement that recognise the roles of consumers, patients and their families in safety, 18 are even more pertinent in residential aged care where residents may be regularly visited by family members acting as informal caregivers.